ccs1201/entity-replication/README.md

 ### # How do we solve it?
 * The foundation service is the central point for creating and updating entities.
-Whenever such an event occurs (postPersist/postUpdate), a message is sent to a **Fanout** exchange in **RabbitMQ**.
+Whenever such an event occurs (postPersist/postUpdate), a message is sent to a **Topic** exchange in **RabbitMQ**.
 The services that need to consume these entities should only implement a listener that will create a **Queue** connected to the *Foundation.ex* exchange using the *routing-key* **fnd.pessoa**.
 This way, they will have all person entities consistent with the foundation service.